sparks-alec/vox31-demo/cable.md

 ⬜️ White | 75'
 🟨 Yellow | 100'

+Color is indicated via colored electrical tape wraps on both ends of all cables.
+In addition, most cables are also labeled with a printed heat shrink wrap.

+# Terminology
+The Vox31 follows the recommendation of the Professional Audio Manufacturers Alliance (PAMA) to use "Plug" to refer to the version of a connector with pins and "Socket" to refer to the other.
+Other recommendations can be found at tinyurl.com/PAMA-NN-Guide.

 # Labeling
 All cable is labeled with custom heat shrink sleeves on one end.
 ![connector example](https://user-images.githubusercontent.com/919746/136599366-fc1ab0d5-6269-4ca5-a5fd-c20bc240f80d.png)